loxia01/PSInternetConnectionSharing/README.md

 Get-Ics [[-ConnectionNames] <string[]>] [-AllConnections] [<CommonParameters>]
 ```
 ### Description
 Lists network connections where ICS is enabled, or optionally ICS status for the specified network connections.
-Outputs a PSCustomObject table.
+Output is a PSCustomObject representing the connections.
 ### Parameters
 #### -ConnectionNames
 Name(s) of the network connection(s) to get ICS status for.
 Optional.